-Mostly from luck than judgement, all but one of the properties (ironically the only one purchased outside of London!) made very good returns when I sold them.
-This is especially the case for the last place we owned where prices shot up due to Crossrail station being a few hundred metres away.
+Mostly from luck than judgment, all but one of the properties (ironically the only one purchased outside of London!) made very good returns when I sold them.
+This is especially the case for the last place we owned where prices shot up due to Crossrail station being a few hundred meters away.

 Recently my wife and I discussed buying UK rental properties in the UK again.
 That was until I caught up with a finance guy who has just moved to Malaysia to live/retire who suggested an alternative.
 He mentioned looking at Real Estate Investment Trusts (REITS) as an option to owning property without the headache of managing them.
 So, a truly passive property investment that would be much easier for us and potentially a lot more profitable.

 I thought it would be good to compare the benefits of buying UK rental property in the current market versus what seems like an attractive alternative in the form of REITS.
 At the end of this post I will be making a decision as to which investment looks more promising.
 Which one will I go for?